Puneet-NJ/learning-React/episode-4/code/README.md

    2types of routing: Server side, Client side

-   This is the reason why our react apps are a single page apps.
+   This is the reason why our react apps are a single page apps(Link tag is making it SPA, experiment it).

+   In our React app sometimes we want to access the parameters of the current route in this case useParams hook comes into action.